How to become

 Volunteering

-You need to have experience to apply for training or jobs as a family support worker.
+You'll normally need some experience to apply for training or jobs as a family support worker.

-You can get experience by volunteering or finding paid work with:
+You can get this by volunteering or finding paid work with:

 - children's homes or youth projects